 Think no one will reject a product due to low quality these days?
 A chain is only as strong as its weakest link.
 Complex systems cannot be built from shit.
 Software is always a foundation for something else (mostly data and processes).
 End users of the product likely have tons of work to do.
 They certainly don't have time to devise workarounds for flaws in your software.
 They might not even have the cognitive capacity to design the kind of fault-tolerant system that could incorporate your shit without risk.

 By this time, you might have noticed that I am a big fan of engineering excellence.
 How do I manage to get anything done?
 It turns out that the mindless perfectionism is a rather ineffective method to achieve excellence in anything.
 Reliability, performance, and even security can be bolted on top of a rather flaky prototype at very little cost.

 It's actually desirable to separate quality enhancers from the main application logic, because they are essentially second order features (cross-cutting concerns, aspects, whatever you call it) that modify all other features.
 You don't want to inline them everywhere.
 You want to describe them separately from core application logic.

 Is business value a quality metric similar to performance and reliability?
 What about business engineering, does it sound sensible?
-While I am not as crazy into business metrics as Eric Ries, I see that business value is the ultimate quality metric where all the engineering metrics get anchored.
+While I am not that crazy into business metrics, I do see that business value is the ultimate quality metric where all the engineering metrics get anchored.
 It's the source of all meaning in a software project.